-In order to withdraw a student from a subject they are studying at the DECV, school supervisors need to send a request, in writing, to the appropriate Year Level Coordinator.
-Once a request is received, the student will be withdrawn from the DECV student database and from VASS.
+In order to withdraw a student from a subject they are studying at the VSV, school supervisors need to send a request, in writing, to the appropriate Year Level Coordinator.
+Once a request is received, the student will be withdrawn from the VSV student database and from VASS.
 All requests need to be sent.

 It is the Home School’s responsibility to register students for VCE assessment.

-Schools are responsible for ensuring that their VASS administrators accurately record those units studied at the DECV.
-The DECV assessing school number is 01114.
+Schools are responsible for ensuring that their VASS administrators accurately record those units studied at the VSV.
+The VSV assessing school number is 01114.

 Schools that are not registered as VCE providers with the Victorian Curriculum and Assessment Authority (VCAA) will need to negotiate with a VCE provider school willing to accept the students as their ‘home school students’.
-The DECV does not accept school-based students as DECV ‘home school students’ for VASS purposes.
+The VSV does not accept school-based students as VSV ‘home school students’ for VASS purposes.

-The student’s home school is responsible for all VCAA Examination arrangements, including for subjects taught by the DECV.
+The student’s home school is responsible for all VCAA Examination arrangements, including for subjects taught by the VSV.
 The VCAA General Achievement Test (GAT) is held in June.
 All students studying a Unit 3 & 4 subject must sit the GAT at their home school.
-This includes Year 11 students studying a Year 12 subject at the DECV.
+This includes Year 11 students studying a Year 12 subject at the VSV.

 The VCAA Extended Investigation exam is held in August.
 This exam must be completed in Victoria.
 The VCAA Oral and Performance exams are held from early October until early November.
 These exams must be completed in Victoria.